Dr. Monica

-Dr. Monica is a 1934 American pre-Code melodrama film produced by Warner Bros. starring Kay Francis, Warren William, and Jean Muir.
+Dr. Monica is a 1934 American pre-Code melodrama film produced by Warner Bros.
+Pictures starring Kay Francis, Warren William, and Jean Muir.
 An obstetrician, who is unable to have children, discovers that the baby she is about to deliver was fathered by her husband.

 Plot

 Mary Hathaway gives birth to a baby girl delivered by Dr. Monica Braden.
 Monica discovers her husband, John, is the child's father.
 John is unaware his affair with Mary resulted in her pregnancy.
 Monica prepares to leave John by telling him she is going abroad.
 Mary learns that Monica knows the truth and decides to leave the child in Monica's care.
 Mary, a pilot, flies her plane over the ocean, which is later reported to have vanished.
 When John asks Monica about the baby, Monica lies making John believe the baby was abandoned by both parents.
 In contemplating their new role, Monica looks at John and says "She's yours," while John unknowingly smiles.